generation-org/JAVA/Final Project/README.md

   ## Part 3: Implementing the missing main method features

- 1. Implement the method to *gradeStudent( StudentService studentService, Scanner scanner )* to have a fully functional programm.
+ 1. Implement the method to *gradeStudent( StudentService studentService, Scanner scanner )* in `src/com/generation/Main.java ` to have a fully functional program.

  2. Test the program to verify it works as expected:
   * Create a new student.